yadavanuj1996/freecodecamp-solutions/Javascript Algorithms And Data Structures Certification/README.md

 	```

 	ES 5 methods
+	slice (Array.prototype.slice() & String.prototype.slice both exists
+	so slice can be used with string and array)

 	```
 	//indexing works similar to  .substring method in java (startIndex, lastIndex+1) for slice arr=list.slice(2,10); or arr=list.slice(2); //arr =[3,4,5,6,7,8,9,10] list will not be affected
 	```

+	splice (Array.prototype.splice() only exists so splice cannot be used with string)
-	splice will remove element from original array and 2 represent starting index 4 represent
+	will remove element from original array and 2 represent starting index 4 represent
 	present + next 3 index to be cut out
 	```
 	const arr=list.splice(2,4);	// arr= [3,4,5,6] ,list=[1,2,7,8,9,10]